How Travel Advisors Get Found on Google (Without Competing With Expedia)

 SEOSpace (free & paid plans) — a Chrome extension built specifically for Squarespace websites.
 It runs site-wide SEO audits, surfaces keyword opportunities, and gives you a prioritized task list you can action directly inside your Squarespace editor.
 There's a free plan and paid tiers, with a 7-day trial for paid.
 If you're on Squarespace and don't want to bounce between five different tools, this is the one I'd start with.

 Answer the Public (free & paid plans) — type in a keyword and it shows you every question, comparison, and variation people are searching around that topic.
-Good for finding blog post ideas your ideal clients are actually asking Google.
+Good for finding blog post ideas that your ideal clients are actually asking Google.
 The free version limits your daily searches, but it's more than enough to get started.

 Check out SEOSpace — the Squarespace SEO tool you need to have